NixOS/nix/doc/manual/src/architecture/store/store.md

 - Build results must only refer to store objects in the closure of the build inputs.

-  Building a store object will add appropriate references, according to provided build instructions.
+  Building a store object will add appropriate references, according to the build task.
   These references can only come from declared build inputs.

 - Store objects being copied must refer to objects already in the destination store.